John Bailey of the organization Black Cannabis led a policy discussion webinar on social equity in the industry in New Jersey.

 “As of Nov.
 3rd, the voters of New Jersey made the conversations singular.
 Social justice, economic parity, and commerce discussions should no longer be mutually exclusive,” said NJ Cannabis Business Association (NJCBA) President Ed DeVeaux.

-He pointed there are various licenses companies can apply for in terms of delivering, consumption lounges, cultivation, manufacturing, and retail.
+He pointed out various licenses companies can apply for in terms of delivering, consumption lounges, cultivation, manufacturing, and retail.

-In Massachusetts, Bailey said the government proposed a delivery regulation that would help small businesses, and the industry is against it.
+In Massachusetts, Bailey said the government proposed a delivery regulation that would help small businesses.
+But the industry is against it.

 “Many of the licensees don’t want to share,” he said.

-Bailey noted Colorado broke $2 billion in adult-use sales last year but still needs to be forced to create social equity opportunities.
+Bailey noted Colorado broke $2 billion in adult-use sales last year.
+But it still needs to be forced to create social equity opportunities.

 “No one willingly gives up their resources,” he added.